Introduction

 Parallel for-loop function for 1D range specified with integral values.

 .
-The variable \( u \) is scalar therefore we represent it by the type Real
+The variable \( u \), being scalar, is represented by the type TNL::Containers::StaticVector<1,Real>

-in the solver (line 12).
-Next we define parameters of the ODE solver (final_t
+Next, we define the parameters of the ODE solver (final_t

 , tau